metamn/react/content/blog/thoughts-on-react-after-the-first-commercial-project/index.md

 Personally I believe the opposite.

 1. I've found in React and the ecosystem around a real tool for user interface design and development at scale.
 2. Clearing the waters and sticking to the upcoming official [Facebook stack](https://opensource.facebook.com/#frontend) (React, Redux, Relay, Flow, ReasonML) will make code re-usable across projects and teams.
+And stable, perhaps, too.
 3. Building up personal experience distilled into a framework of re-usable components will cut project execution time back to normal.

 ## Resources